Do you have multi-continent datacenters with gobs of bandwidth, IOps, and

 After taking care of these you will need to restart the tunnel.
 This could all be automated with PowerShell and SSH if you like, but I won't be covering that here.

 A Note on Effective SecurityAs mentioned earlier, this set up does have a couple security issues; the impact of which I would like to discuss briefly.
 Without an optimal security configuration, including the support of Perfect Forward Secrecy, this tunnel may not be strong enough to stand up to attacks of a state-sponsored actor over a long period of time.
 Because of that I cannot recommend this solution if your traffic may be subject to that level of attack, for example traffic facilitating substantial financial transaction activity.
+Update 1/2017: As noted above, this situation has improved with the support of PFS and SHA256 for authentication.

 With that said, this tunnel is still (for better or worse) more secure than the configuration I have seen at many clients, and should be suitable for most traffic.
 It also performs very well; added latency between my modestly equipped pfSense devices and Azure is trivial.